 Since Nexi is a "large company" with "concentrated ownership" within the meaning of the Corporate Governance Code, the independent members of Nexi's Board of Directors must represent at least 1/3 of the members of the administrative body.
-As of 31 December 2023, 7 out of 13 directors are classed as independent.
+As of the date of this Report, 7 out of 13 directors are classed as independent.